BOU John & Pat Warham Studentship | 2019

 Postgraduate studies of Sphenisciform and Procellariiform seabirds

-Quantifying the ecological factors under-pinning population trends in crested penguins
+Quantifying the ecological factors under-pinning population trends

-The BOU is pleased to announce that Paige Green (above) has been awarded the second BOU John & Pat Warham Studentship with Professor Mark Hindell at the Institute for Marine and Antarctic Studies (IMAS) at the University of Tasmania and will be run in conjunction with National Institute of Water and Atmospheric Research in New Zealand and the British Antarctic Survey in the UK.
+The BOU is pleased to announce that Paige Green (right) has been awarded the second BOU John & Pat Warham Studentship with Professor Mark Hindell at the Institute for Marine and Antarctic Studies (IMAS) at the University of Tasmania and will be run in conjunction with National Institute of Water and Atmospheric Research in New Zealand and the British Antarctic Survey in the UK.

 Paige is originally from South Africa, where she obtained her MSc in Marine Biology from the Nelson Mandela Metropolitan University.
 She has recently returned from overwintering on Marion Island, South Africa’s sub-Antarctic island, where she collected data on penguin populations for South Africa’s Oceans and Coasts and the Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR).

 Fittingly, this second studentship will be on crested penguins, the same species group which formed the basis of John Warham’s own PhD studies in the 1970s.

 Applications from Commonwealth degree awarding institutes for our 2020 studentship are currently open.